What exactly is smart work? How can smart work be useful for IAS preparation? Read this article to know more.

 What not to Study for IAS?

-- Bollywood and all the other “filmwoods”- Don’t spend time remembering the pet names of actresses, music director’s uncles’ names, gossips, latest flops and masala stories.
+- Bollywood and all the other “filmwoods”- Don’t spend time remembering the pet names of actresses, music director’s uncles’ names, gossip, latest flops and masala stories.

-- Sports – Names of sports persons might be asked for 2 or 5 markers if they had made any notable achievement, but don’t spend time remembering all the centuries of Sachin, sixes hit by Gayle, IPL purple caps etc. Remember that you are going to write UPSC exam and not any Crorepathi shows on Television.
+- Sports – Don’t spend time remembering all the centuries of Sachin, sixes hit by Gayle, IPL purple caps etc. Remember that you are going to write the UPSC exam and not any Crorepathi shows on Television.
 However, keep a note about the important events (Olympics, World Cup, Top Players etc).

-- Politics – Neglect the entire local/state politics news.
+- Politics – Neglect the entire local/state political news.
 Just brief through central politics news, but there is no need to mug up the details of stories.

-- Names of Uganda President, Currency in Kiribati etc unless these makes headlines during the year.
+- Names of Uganda President, Currency in Kiribati etc unless these make headlines during the year.